EricAgyemang/IT432StreamHeartRateData/README.md

       chmod +x generate_keys.sh./generate_keys.sh

-* I order to transfer the created **public key** to your computer so that it can later be registered with IoT Core, use the **Secure File Transfer Protocol**(SFTP).
+* In order to transfer the created **key** to your computer so that it can later be registered with IoT Core, use the **Secure File Transfer Protocol**(SFTP).
 * The guid [here](https://www.codedonut.com/raspberry-pi/set-ssh-sftp-raspberry-pi/) to walk through the specifics of using **SFTP** on various operating systems.